v1.0.0 · Open Source · MIT License

 Hallucination Rate

 Linguistic signal analysis — uncertainty markers, hedging phrases, ungrounded claims vs grounding signals.
-Runs entirely locally, zero cost.
+Runs locally, zero cost.

 0.0 – 1.0